 here for timing since she is the one to win over in accepting the newcomer cat as belonging

 to "her" apartment.
 To that end, paying tons of attention to her by the door, treats leading

 up to the bowl, playing next to the door, any and all good associations you can create for

 her will work.
 Again, with cats go slow to go fast -so taking more time with any of these

 steps is a good thing not a bad one, especially if you see that a step may be premature by

 Maintain exits and escape routes.
 Once cats are in the same room there is both the

 opportunity for friendly contact or consternation.
-Make sure your cats have clear
+Make sure your cats have clear paths to

-Can cats get around furniture and each other without being backed into a corner?
+around furniture and each other without being backed into a corner?